-So what's the difference between an allergy and intolerance anyway?
+What's the difference between an allergy and intolerance, anyway?
 "When a person is allergic to a food item, it’s not so much that they’re allergic to the sugar, but they’re allergic to some type of protein that’s in that food," Charmaine Jones, registered dietitian and founder of Food Jonezi, tells Romper.
-"And what happens is, when you are allergic to a certain protein that’s in a food item, your body’s immune system is mistaking that protein for a foreign invader, like a virus or bacteria, so it just automatically sends out or releases chemicals to fight off this protein and the chemical that is released unfortunately [causes] your body to break out in hives or cause an allergy reaction."
+When this happens, your immune system attacks the protein because it thinks it’s a foreign invader like a virus or bacteria.
+The chemicals released to do the attacking can cause your body to break out in hives or have another kind of allergic reaction like swelling, tightening of the airway, shock, or a fast heart rate.
 Food allergies can be life-threatening.
 They're no joke.

 There are probably more things that can qualify as "sugar" than you realized.
 Lactose, maltose, dextrose, sucrose, and the like are all forms of sugar.
 The -ose suffix can help you figure out if something might be a sugar, so it's handy to keep that in mind when reading labels.
 If you think that you're intolerant to sugar or sugar alcohols — Jones says some people are extra sensitive to those as well — there are a few things you need to look out for.
 And your gut is at the center of it all.